pingjianwei/dtl/README.md

     ]),
     {ok, Bin} = dtl:render(Tpl, Ctx).

+`dtl:render/2` automatically wraps its context argument, so you need not provide a context explicitly as in the last example:

+    {ok, Bin} = dtl:render(Tpl, #{foo => "Foo", bar => "Bar"}).

 ###6.1.
 Context Processors

 A user may specify a list of {Mod, Fun} tuples which will be called, in order, when initializing a new context.
-Each function should return a property list.
+Each function should return a property list (maps support is in the works).

 Here is an example context processor:

     process_time() ->
         Time = calendar:local_time(),